-During the quarter ended September 30, 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern ("ASU No. 2014-15").
+In August 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern ("ASU No. 2014-15").
 The new guidance addresses management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 Management's evaluation should be based on relevant conditions and events that are known and reasonably knowable at the date that the financial statements are issued.
-The standard will be effective for the first interim period within annual reporting periods beginning after December 15, 2016.
-Early adoption is permitted.
-The Company is currently evaluating the potential impact that ASU No. 2014-15 may have on its financial position and results of operations.
+This standard is effective for the annual period ending after December 15, 2016 and for the annual periods and interim periods thereafter.
+The Company adopted ASU 2014-15 for the year ended December 31, 2016.
+Refer to Note 1, Nature of Business-Liquidity for further discussion.